basilhendroff/smallstep/README.md

 - JAIL_NAME: The name of the jail, defaults to `smallstep`.
 - POOL_PATH: The path for your data pool.
 It is set automatically if left blank.
 - DATA_PATH: This is the path for SmallStep configuration and storage, defaults to `$POOL_PATH/apps/smallstep`.
+This is mounted inside the jail at `/var/db/step_ca`.
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.

-Smallstep will store public certificates, private keys, and other assets outside the jail at `$POOL_PATH/apps/smallstep/assets`.
-This is mounted inside the jail at `/var/db/step_ca`.

 ### Execution